zhutao100/qwen-image-mps/README.md

 The fast implementation is based on [Qwen-Image-Lightning](https://github.com/ModelTC/Qwen-Image-Lightning).
 The Lightning LoRA models are available on HuggingFace at [lightx2v/Qwen-Image-Lightning](https://huggingface.co/lightx2v/Qwen-Image-Lightning).

 Both generation and editing now support Lightning LoRA for accelerated processing!

+### Batman Mode 🦇

+The `--batman` flag adds a fun twist to your image generation and editing by having a LEGO Batman minifigure photobomb your images!
+This feature works with both `generate` and `edit` commands.

+When enabled, the tool randomly selects from various photobombing styles:
+- LEGO Batman doing dramatic cape poses
+- Sneaking into frame from the sides
+- Peeking from behind objects
+- Hanging upside down from the top
+- Doing the Batusi dance
+- Striking heroic poses
+- Shouting his famous catchphrases

+This feature adds a playful element to your images while keeping the main subject intact.
+The LEGO Batman appears small but noticeable, creating unexpected and humorous compositions.

 #### Loading Additional LoRAs